Keeping Your Distance is Hard: Construction of the forbidden path gadget

 For the remaining sets $S$ and $D$ to be considered in this paper, we will utilize a common construction for the various reductions.
-These reductions will not only modify the vertices of the graph $G$ as in the case $D=\{1,2\}$, but the edges as well.
+So far we have only added vertices and edges, but in the general case, we will also replace edges by subgraphs.
 As before, the concern is to make any vertex that is added into the graph unplayable by each of the two players in such a way that the vertices in the original graph $G$ from which we reduce are not affected.
-We will achieve this by creating a forbidden vertex gadget and a path gadget.
+We will achieve this by creating a forbidden vertex gadget and a forbidden path gadget.

-\begin{lemma} If $D$ or $S$ equals the set $\{1, 2, \ldots, r\}$ for some $r$, and the other is a subset, then we can create a {\em forbidden vertex gadget} $F(r)$ {\em of size $r$} which creates a vertex $v$ such that $v$ is uncoloured, but neither player may choose to play at $v$, and the playability of any vertex connected to $v$ is not affected by the vertices in the gadget.
+\begin{lemma} If $D$ or $S$ equals the set $\{1, 2, \ldots, r\}$ for some $r$, and the other is a subset of $\{1, 2, \ldots, r\}$, then we can create a {\em forbidden vertex gadget} $F(r)$ {\em of size $r$} which creates a vertex $v$ such that $v$ is uncoloured, but neither player may choose to play at $v$, and the playability of any vertex connected to $v$ is not affected by the vertices in the gadget.
 Furthermore, all vertices in the gadget are either coloured, or uncoloured and unplayable. \end{lemma}

 \begin{proof}